 Refrain (for now) from using fancy / advanced tools, libraries, etc.

-FAQs about this Project:
+AQs about this Project:

 (HW related questions that do not belong to any specific problem above can be posted below as comments below.
 Highlight an available number and place your question as comment See example 1 below).